earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-04-setup-02-rstudio-overview.md

 Environment (IDE) that we will use to write code, navigate files on our computer, inspect variables and more.
 The RStudio IDE open source product is free under the [Affero General Public License (AGPL) v3](https://www.gnu.org/licenses/agpl-3.0.en.html).

-When you first open it, the `RStudio` interface is divided into 4 "Panes" as described below:
+When you first open it, the `RStudio` interface is divided into four "Panes" as described below:

 1. Top LEFT: the **editor** where you edit scripts, documents and can "send" code to run in the console,